 Surely the historic value of the buildings should be considered and possibly repurposed to provide sorely needed community resources such as a library, art gallery, theatre or meeting rooms.

-So we call on the local MP for Epping the Hon Dom Perrottet MP find a way to save this truly remarkable site.
+We call on the Hon Dom Perrottet to save this truly remarkable site.

 What we are doing?